B2B Questions for Industrial Business Development

 Is our content “findable”?
 And is it worth finding?

 You might wonder how these potential customers will know your content is there, and that’s where the idea of being “findable” comes in.
-Internet searches (ok, predominantly Google searches) are how most people find information and engineers, buyers, and other decision makers are very likely to research industrial and manufacturing products and services that way too.
+Internet searches (ok, predominantly Google searches) are how most people find information, and engineers, buyers, and other decision-makers are very likely to research industrial and manufacturing products and services that way too.
 But your content has to be close enough to the top of the results list that people will see it (be honest – when was the last time you clicked through all 25 pages of search results about anything?).
 This is known as your search ranking and your goal with inbound marketing is to maximize it.
 A great approach for this is to develop content that uses common keyword search terms strategically for Search Engine Optimization (SEO), which we’ve discussed on our blog before.

 Just be sure that when people click the link to your content that they’ll actually find relevant and useful information, not just a bunch of search terms stitched together into blocks of text.
-Do this by writing content that targets the people you most want to read it: the same engineers, buyers, and decision makers mentioned above.
+Do this by writing content that targets the people you most want to read it: the same engineers, buyers, and decision-makers mentioned above.
 Anticipate their questions and answer them, explain common misconceptions about your manufacturing process, and give them technical information.
 For example, it’s far more helpful to show how your automated drilling equipment solves their throughput problems or how and why your sensors speed up quality inspections than just the mere fact that they exist.
 Helpful information is what brings visitors back to your site again and again.

 Who’s finding us online?

-You’ve created interesting and detailed content that readers find helpful, you’ve put it online, and now you want to know if it’s working to draw people in and, more importantly, who those people are. marketing automation tools, like Hubspot and others, help you create content and host it on your site, They also keep track of who’s opening your emails, clicking links, reposting your social media posts, downloading documents, and more.
+You’ve created interesting and detailed content that readers find helpful, you’ve put it online, and now you want to know if it’s working to draw people in and, more importantly, who those people are.
+Marketing automation tools, like Hubspot and others, help you create content and host it on your site, They also keep track of who’s opening your emails, clicking links, reposting your social media posts, downloading documents, and more.
 Tools like Google Analytics and visitor identification software can help you get a picture of your visitors, and some can even trace the visiting IP addresses to a company.

 The reality is you’ll never identify every visitor and get their contact information, but you can use all of your analytical tools to determine which pages and topics perform best (i.e. which are most popular or get the most comments or downloads) so you can create more on those topics or fill in gaps.

-You can further this process by creating content compelling and valuable enough that visitors will be willing to give up some information to read or view it: email address to subscribe to your new blog notifications., the more you segment and identify most important personas the more you can tailor content to them, and more likely they are to provide info to interact with it. also entice people to provide some personal information with the promise of value-added content. for example, complete form with phone number and company name in order to download the exclusive worksheet or calculator that goes with your new eBook.
+You can further this process by creating content compelling and valuable enough that visitors will be willing to give up some information to read or view it: email address to subscribe to your new blog notifications., the more you segment and identify the most important personas the more you can tailor content to them, and more likely they are to provide info to interact with it. also entice people to provide some personal information with the promise of value-added content. for example, complete the form with the phone number and company name in order to download the exclusive worksheet or calculator that goes with your new eBook.

 Just make sure you don’t overdo it with this kind of “gated” content.
 It’s wise to provide some valuable information without asking for anything in return because it builds trust and shows you want to educate people about your industry and your expertise, not just get their contact info.